 Check out our full guide to learn what to buy in August.

 Labor Day sales will be going strong.
-Apparel will make up a large part of these holiday sales, as retailers try to clear out any remaining summer stock.
+Apparel will probably make up a large part of these holiday sales, as retailers try to clear out any remaining summer stock.

 Check out our full guide to learn what to buy in September.